 What is a patent study?
-At a minimum, a patent study is a review of an issued patent to check for the patent’s term, a check to determine whether maintenance fees have been paid, a review of the claims to formulate an opinion on claim scope, a review the patent’s specification and a check to determine whether other parent and child applications exist as well as foreign counterparts.
+At a minimum, a patent study is a review of an issued patent to check for the patent’s term, a check to determine whether maintenance fees have been paid, a review of the claims to formulate an opinion on claim scope, and a review of the patent’s specification and a check to determine whether other parent and child applications exist as well as foreign counterparts.

 However, the activities performed for the patent study is dependent on the purpose of the patent study.
 In this blog post, we discuss the purpose of a patent study when a company learns about a patent that they might be potentially infringing or after the company receives a cease and desist letter (a.k.a. notification letter) from a patent owner.
-Other purposes for the patent study may exists depending on the position of the company commissioning the patent study.
+Other purposes for the patent study may exist depending on the position of the company commissioning the patent study.
 For example, the patent study may also be used to evaluate a potential license deal and a potential purchase or sale of the patent.
-However, this blog post do not directly address these other purposes and the activities associated with those other purposes.
+However, this blog post does not directly address these other purposes and the activities associated with those other purposes.

-In the situation where the company is a potential defendant to a patent infringement lawsuit, the basic purpose of the patent study is to evaluate risks, namely, the risk of a lawsuit and the risk that trebled damages will be awarded to the patent owner in the lawsuit.
+In the situation where the company is a potential defendant in a patent infringement lawsuit, the basic purpose of the patent study is to evaluate risks, namely, the risk of a lawsuit and the risk that trebled damages will be awarded to the patent owner in the lawsuit.
 Other risks may be evaluated but these are the two basic risks that will be discussed in this blog post.

 Risk of a lawsuit